 They do not have the appetite for it.
 More importantly, their digestive system does not process plant-based foods as efficiently as it does meat.

-Even if your bettas chose to eat tropical flakes, tropical flakes do not have the protein content that bettas need to thrive.
+Even if your bettas choose to eat tropical flakes, tropical flakes do not have the protein content that bettas need to thrive.
 In other words, the tropical flakes wouldn’t benefit their health.

 If that wasn’t problematic enough, many flake foods have fillers which, as you now know, can cause bloating and constipation in bettas.
 Simply put, among all the foods that bettas can eat, tropical flakes shouldn’t be your first choice.